- Assured by the CPD Certification Service

 - Identifying signs of abuse and risk factors involved

 - How to determine capacity

-- How to respond to any concerns that they may have about a vulnerable adult
+- Responding to any concerns that they have about a vulnerable adult

 - How to act if information is disclosed to them by a vulnerable adult